mjopenglsdl/Small2D_SDL/README.md

 My Short Plans:
 * MVC architecture
 * Player jump
-* Remove the namespace that I used before
 * Lua Integration
 * The log system
 * XML based configuration file and loading
 * Graphic improvement
 * Shared pointer

+Further Considerations:
+* OpenGL integration

 I hope this will help you learn the basic ideas behind game development.
 Any support would be highly appreciated :-)